safe-global/web3-onboard/packages/gnosis/README.md

   safeTxGas: 5000000,
 };

-// wallet is the provider exposed by web3-onboard after the Gnosis wallet is connected let trans = await wallet.instance.txs.send({txs:[tx], params})
+// wallet is the provider exposed by web3-onboard after the Safe is connected let trans = await wallet.instance.txs.send({txs:[tx], params})
 ```